 These malfunctions can come from several sources.
 Firstly, it can come from magazines that have a weak spring that does not adequately push rounds up and into place.
 It can also come from the user not racking the slide all the way to the rear when chambering a round.
 Finally, damaged or incorrectly manufactured feed ramps can cause this issue.

-With compact weapons like the P365, the most common cause of this failure are user induced: when racking the slide on an empty chamber, make sure to pull it back all the way and then let it go home: do not leave your hand on the slide as it moves forward.
+With compact weapons like the P365XL, the most common cause of this failure are user induced: when racking the slide on an empty chamber, make sure to pull it back all the way and then let it go home: do not leave your hand on the slide as it moves forward.
 Also, give the magazine a good smack on the bottom once it is fully inserted.
 If neither of these solutions remedies the issue, consider new magazines.

 Issue 5: 12 Round Magazines are Hard To Load

-Some users find that the expanded 12-round magazines for their Sig P365 are hard to load completely.
+Some users find that the expanded 12-round magazines for their Sig P365 XL are hard to load completely.
 This is likely because the recoil springs in the magazine are stiff, especially when they’re new.

 Solution: